iwok/heartRated/README.md

-# moviEmotions
+# ratedHeart

-A Project for visualising emotions caused by watching a movie.
+A Project for rating Movies with your own Heart rate.